Bra Sizing 101 & How To Find Your Size!

 Third, I love the feeling that my bra doesn’t move when I move.
 I HATE the feeling of having to adjust my bra throughout the day.
 I don’t have the time or the energy to worry if I’m going to be falling out of my bra.
 I want my bras to do the work of supporting me and holding me in place.
 Sometimes I’ll go down a band size in some bras so I can get more use out of the bra.

 When you go down a band size you HAVE to go up a cup size to compensate the difference.
 I’ll explain this more in detail in the cup size portion of this post.
 I wouldn’t recommend this to every woman.
 Some women might not find this comfortable or feel like they need to, depending on the person, their needs, or what size they are.
 I sometimes recommend this to busty gals when they’re in need of more support or in need of more selection in bras.

 One complaint I hear from women who start wearing the correct fitting bra is back fat.
 Women don’t like the way the band is snug and it “squishes” excess skin on top and out of the sides of their back.

-My thoughts on this are 99% of women have some type of “back fat” even very thin and athletic women have some.
-Men and especially women are not going to be looking at your back.
-People are going to be looking at your bosoms.
+My thoughts on this are 99% of women have some type of “back fat,” even very thin and athletic women.
+Men and women are not going to be looking at your back, people are going to be looking at your bosoms.
 I’d rather have a little “back fat” then not have my boobs supported and therefore look heavier in the front.

 If you want to look slender and supported, the key is wearing the correct band size and making sure it’s snug because the band is the foundation of the bra and that is where you get your support from.
 I like to compare your bra band to the foundation of a house.
-If the foundation of your house isn’t strong (if your band isn’t snug), the foundation won’t be able to support the rest of the house (the rest of the house = your boobs).
+If the foundation of your house isn’t strong (if your band isn’t snug), the foundation won’t be able to support the rest of the house (your boobs).